 We have filed a registration statement on Form S-3 with the SEC under the Securities Act.
-The accompanying prospectus is part of the registration statement includes and incorporates by reference additional information and exhibits.
+The accompanying prospectus is part of the registration statement but the registration statement includes and incorporates by reference additional information and exhibits.
 The SEC permits us to "incorporate by reference" the information contained in documents we file with the SEC, which means that we can disclose important information to you by referring you to those documents rather than by including them in this prospectus supplement or the accompanying prospectus.
-Information that is incorporated by reference is considered to be part of this prospectus supplement and the accompanying prospectus and you should read it with the same care that you read this prospectus supplement and the accompanying prospectus from the date those documents are filed.
+Information that is incorporated by reference is considered to be part of this prospectus supplement and the accompanying prospectus and you should read it with the same care that you read this prospectus supplement and the accompanying prospectus.
+Later information that we file with the SEC will automatically update and supersede the information that is either contained, or incorporated by reference, in this prospectus supplement and the accompanying prospectus, and will be considered to be a part of this prospectus supplement and the accompanying prospectus from the date those documents are filed.
 We have filed with the SEC, and incorporate by reference in this prospectus supplement and the accompanying prospectus:

-- Our Annual Report on Form 10-K, or our 2020 Annual Report, for the fiscal year ended December 31, 2019 filed on March 4, 2020; - Our Quarterly Report on Form 10-Q, for the fiscal quarter ended March 31, 2020 filed on May 12, 2020; - The information specifically incorporated by reference into our 2020 Annual Report from our definitive proxy statement on Schedule 14A, filed with the SEC on April 20, 2020, that are deemed "filed" with the SEC under the Exchange Act; - The description of our common stock incorporated by reference from Exhibit 4.29 to our 2020 Annual Report; - Our Current Reports on Form 8-K filed on January 6, 2020, January 24, 2020, April 20, 2020, April 28, 2020, May 19, 2020 and June 8, 2020; and - our description of our Common Stock contained in the Registration Statement on Form 8-A12B filed with the SEC on August 8, 2014, including any subsequent amendments or reports filed for the purpose of updating such description.
+- Our Annual Report on Form 10-K, or our 2020 Annual Report, for the fiscal year ended December 31, 2020 filed on March 3, 2021; - Our Quarterly Reports on Form 10-Q, for the fiscal quarters ended March 31, 2021, June 30, 2021 and September 30, 2021 filed on May 5, 2021, July 28, 2021 and November 10, 2021, respectively; - The information specifically incorporated by reference into our 2020 Annual Report from our definitive proxy statement on Schedule 14A, filed with the SEC on April 21, 2021, that are deemed "filed" with the SEC under the Exchange Act; - The description of our common stock incorporated by reference from Exhibit 4.29 to our 2020 Annual Report; - Our Current Reports on Form 8-K filed on January 13, 2021, February 5, 2021, March 8, 2021, April 15, 2021, June 3, 2021, June 16, 2021, July 16, 2021, September 17, 2021, December 30, 2021, January 24, 2022, January 31, 2022, March 18, 2022, and March 28, 2022; - our description of our Common Stock contained in the Registration Statement on Form 8-A12B filed with the SEC on August 8, 2014, including any subsequent amendments or reports filed for the purpose of updating such description.